pranshu200/Orange-Fruit-Recognition/README.md

 the image carefully.
 In this context, edge detection is a fundamental tool for image segmentation.

 # Steps:
-Step 1: Reading the Image
+Step 1: Reading the Image <br>
-Step 2: To convert image to gray scale.
+Step 2: To convert image to gray scale. <br>
-  Step 2.2: To find orange colored Objects.
+  Step 2.2: To find orange colored Objects. <br>
-  Step 2.3: To get the segmented image for Orange coloured Objects.
+  Step 2.3: To get the segmented image for Orange coloured Objects. <br>

--> After get the gray scale image of only the orange fruit from the given image we apply Edge based Segmentation to get a more accurate result with border around the identified      fruit.
+-> After get the gray scale image of only the orange fruit from the given image we apply Edge based Segmentation to get a more accurate result with border around the identified      fruit.<br>

-Step 3: Detecting the entire Object:
+Step 3: Detecting the entire Object:<br>
-Step 4: Dilating the Image
+Step 4: Dilating the Image<br>
-Step 5: Filling the Interior Gaps
+Step 5: Filling the Interior Gaps <br>
-Step 6: Removing Connected Objects on the Border
+Step 6: Removing Connected Objects on the Border <br>
-Step 7: Smoothing the Object
+Step 7: Smoothing the Object <br>
-Step 8: To get the original outlined Image.
+Step 8: To get the original outlined Image.<br>